mrfoh/paystackcordovav2/README.md

 The error object

     {
-	   "code": "Error code; 0 for fatal errors, 1 for validation errors, 2 for paystack errors" }
+	   "code": "Error code; 0 for fatal errors, 1 for validation errors, 2 for paystack errors", "message": "Error message"
+    }